science-feedback/SF-wordpress/README.md

 4. Synchronize with the database of the prod website

   - Make sure you have activate the Database Sync plugin.
-  - Go to Settings/Database Sync and copy paste the token found [there](http://climatefeedback.org/wp-admin/tools.php?page=dbs_options)
+  - Go to Settings/Database Sync and copy paste the token found [there](http://healthfeedback.org/wp-admin/tools.php?page=dbs_options)
   - Press the Sync button and then the Pull button

-N.B.: Make sure that Emmanuel made you admin if you want to have access to the Media Library and Page editing rights.
+N.B.: Make sure you have been made an admin if you want to have access to the Media Library and Page editing rights.

 5. Synchronize your media library